StoicLoofah/my-nanowrimo-novel/novel/7_choosing_sides.md

 "So Lyhrfl, I noticed that you speak Common without much of an accent.
 Consider me surprised," said Mareak.

-"Well, that's because I'm actually a human in a gnoll's guise," Lyhrfrl said looking over his shoulder.
+"Well, that's because I'm actually a human in a gnoll's guise," Lyhrfl said looking over his shoulder.

 "Hah.
 Wait, what?"
 Mareak squinted to take a close look at Lyhrfl in the dark, then a few of the gnolls laughed.